whoisdsmith/AI-MTHRFCKR/README.md

 - [Search - Consensus - Evidence-Based Answers, Faster](https://consensus.app/search)
 - [Search](https://raindrop.io/whoisdsmith/search-29978203/sort=title&perpage=30&page=0)
 - [Shaped](https://www.shaped.ai/)
-- [Smarty Names](http://smartynames.com) Free Creative Domain Name Search By Ai Robots.
+- [Smarty Names](http://smartynames.com) - Free Creative Domain Name Search By AI Robots.
 Finding A Creative And Unique Domain That Is Still Available Is Easy With SmartyNames.com - Tell Us What You Do, And Our Robots Will Find The Domain That Is Just Right For You.
 Company Name Generator In One Click.
 - [Steno](https://steno.ai/)
 - [Stock AI](https://www.stockai.com/)
-- [StockGPT](https://www.askstockgpt.com/) Ai-Powered Search Engine.
+- [StockGPT](https://www.askstockgpt.com/) - AI-Powered Search Engine.
 StockGPT Is An AI-powered Search Engine That Was Trained On All Of Tesla' S Quarterly Earnings Call Transcripts Dating Back To Q2 2011.
 - [Writesonic - Best AI Writer, Copywriting & Paraphrasing Tool](https://writesonic.com/)
-- [You](http://you.com) The Ai Search Engine You Control.
+- [You](http://you.com) - The AI Search Engine You Control.
 - [Zevi.ai](https://www.zevi.ai/)

 ---